ScottMcGready/the-conference-bible/README.md

 # The conference bible

 > **Please note:**
 > *This document is still a work in progress.
-Feel free to contribute.*
+Feel free to [contribute](#contributing), or [suggest changes using the issue tracker](https://github.com/ScottMcGready/the-conference-bible/issues).*

 This collection of documents is meant to serve as a guide for anyone wanting to run their own conference.
+Although these documents are heavily focused towards cyber security conferences, many of the concepts can be applied to non-cyber security conferences and smaller meet-ups.
 It's not intended as a defacto standard – many conferences benefit from being delightfully weird and different, breaking the mould on traditional setups.
+This collection of documents was written to hopefully make the process of organising and running a conference easier for everyone, but that doesn't mean you have to follow all of the advice to the letter otherwise the conference will fail.

-Although this document is heavily focused towards cyber security conferences, many of the concepts can be applied to non-cyber security conferences and smaller meet-ups.
+It's a bible, not a gospel.

 ## Why run a conference?
 ![y tho](https://i.kym-cdn.com/entries/icons/original/000/022/978/y_tho_meme.jpg)